 March 2016.
-The third schedule we present (Figure 9) is the longest in duration, spanning from March 20 at 7 AM to March 22 at 7 PM.
+The third schedule we present (Figure 8) is the longest in duration, spanning from March 20 at 7 AM to March 22 at 7 PM.
 After initial close correspondence of SoC and voltage, around 18 hours into the test run we observe a slight but continuous drift between predicted battery SoC and measured voltage, yet not as steep as in the February test run.

-6 Discussion and Conclusion
+6 Discussion And Conclusion

-This paper has presented a battery aware scheduling approach for low-earth orbiting nanosatellites.
+This paper has presented a battery aware scheduling approach for low-earth orbiting nano satellites.
 The heterogeneous timing aspects and the experimental nature of this application domain pose great challenges, making it impossible to use traditional scheduling approaches for periodic tasks.
 Our approach harvests work on schedulability analysis with (priced) timed automata.
-It is distinguished by the following features: (i) The TA modeling approach is very flexible, adaptive to changing requirements, and particularly well-suited for discussion with space engineers, since easy-to-grasp. (ii) A dynamic approach to the use of cost decorations and constraints allows for a split scheduling approach optimizing over intervals, at the (acceptable) price of potential suboptimality of the resulting overall schedules. (iii) A linear battery model is employed while computing schedules, but prior to shipping any computed schedule is subjected to a quantitative validation on the vastly more accurate Stochastic KiBaM, and possibly rejected.
+It is distinguished by the following features: (i) The TA modelling approach is very flexible, adaptive to changing requirements, and particularly well-suited for discussion with space engineers, since easy-to-grasp. (ii) A dynamic approach to the use of cost decorations and constraints allows for a splitted scheduling approach optimising over intervals, at the (acceptable) price of potential sub-optimality of the resulting overall schedules. (iii) A linear battery model is employed while scheduling, but prior to shipping any computed schedule is subjected to a quantitative validation on the vastly more accurate Stochastic KiBaM, and possibly rejected.
+This last aspect is very close in spirit to the approach developed in [9], where a simulation-based analysis of computed schedules is used to validate or refute CORA schedules, under a model with stochastic breakdowns and repairs of production machinery.
+The stochastic KiBaM validation step is not based on simulation, but exact (or conservative) up to discretisation.